iPad 8th Generation Case 2020iPad 7th Generation Case 2019 Shock Absorption Ultra Slim Lightweight Trifold Stand Smart Cover for iPad 102 inch. | Better Homes & Gardens

 Advertisement

 Best Quality Guranteed.
 Precise Compatibility: Professional Designed for Apple New iPad 7th Generation 10.2' 2019 release (Model: A2197 / A2198 / A2200).
 Full access to all Features (cameras, speaker, ports and buttons) .
-Excellent Full Protection: Made of durable premium PU leather exterior, soft microfiber lining, and a sturdy PC frame, this excellent protective case provides total front-and-back protection for your iPad 7th Generation 2019.
+Excellent Full Protection: Made of durable premium PU leather exterior, soft microfiber lining, and a sturdy PC frame, this case provides total front-and-back protection.
 Classic Simple Ultrathin Design: The ultra slim and lightweight translucent frosted back cover allow you to see the Apple icon through your favorite color, add minimal bulk while protect your device against fingerprints, scratches, shocks and drops.
-Tri-fold Smart Stand: The magnetic tri-fold front cover can support your iPad 10.2 2019 in two stable standing position for viewing and typing.
-Reliable Auto Sleep/Wake: Stronger magnets ensure the auto sleep/wake function engages quickly every time, save energy a
+Tri-fold Smart Stand: The magnetic tri-fold front cover can support iPad in two stable standing position for viewing and typing.
+Reliable Auto Sleep/Wake: Stronger magnets ensure the auto sleep/wake function engages quickly every time, save energy and extend battery life.